 This evening observe a stunning sunset over Bagan, one of the world’s truly awe-inspiring archaeological sites.
 Enjoy free flowing drinks, delicious canapes, and fantastic hospitality with your fellow guests.

 In Yandabo, enjoy a pottery-making demonstration by talented local artisans.Daily :

 Perhaps opt to ascend the winding covered staircases encircling Myanmar’s nats (spirits) at Mount Popa or stay local and further explore Bagan’s revered pagodas and temples.

-Here, you’ll be given time to visit the Tantkyitaung Pagoda, encircled by 32 elephant statues facing in all directions.
-On returning to your ship, you’ll cruise to the small village of Salay, a colourful religious centre.
-Here, you’ll visit Yoke Sone Kyaung, the region’s oldest surviving wooden monastery.
-Built in 1882, the monastery is famous for its wood carvings and extensive collection of religious artefacts.
-Afterwards, continue on to Shinbin Maha Laba Man Paya, home to the country’s largest lacquer Buddha image, which dates back to the 13th century.Daily :
+After breakfast, climb Tantkyi Hill to visit Tantkyitaung Pagoda.
+Then cruise to the small village of Salay, to visit Yoke Sone Kyaung, the region’s oldest surviving wooden monastery.
+Afterwards, continue on to Shinbin Maha Laba Man Paya, home to the country’s largest lacquer Buddha image.Daily :

-As your ship departs Pyay this morning, absorb wonderful views of the Akauk Mountains and their river-facing cliff carvings as you cruise onwards to the quiet riverside township of Myanaung.
-Here, a walking tour will take you past a range of well-preserved colonial houses and on to the bustling local market.Daily :
+See the Akauk Mountains and their cliff carvings as you cruise to Myanaung.
+Walk past a range of well-preserved colonial houses and on to the local market.Daily :